chuckcoughlin/redistrict-colorado/docs/user-guide.md

 The same metric could be computed using municipal or other boundaries instead of counties if so desired.
 The limiting factor is the availability of shapefiles that define the boundaries.

 ###### Partisan Asymmetry:
 Partisan asymmetry is a measure of the extent to which boundaries favor one party or the other.
-The application provides 4 different algorithms for this metric.
+The application provides 5 different algorithms for this metric.
+Only one of these is used at a time in the composite calculation.

 `Declination`
 The declination function is described [here](https://observablehq.com/@sahilchinoy/gerrymandering-the-declination-function).
 It is a measure of partisan symmetry that does not assume any particular seats-votes proportionality.